-In 2020, tuition for full-time students at Savannah College of Art and Design was $37,575 a year.
+In 2022, tuition for full-time Savannah College of Art and Design students was $39,105 a year.

-Savannah College of Art and Design is a private, nonprofit institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Savannah College of Art and Design is a private, nonprofit institution, which means it has the same tuition for students from Georgia as it does for residents from other states.

-Tuition at Savannah College of Art and Design is the same for all students.
+Tuition at Savannah College of Art and Design is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Savannah College of Art and Design is $14,979 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,565.
+Room and board at Savannah College of Art and Design is $18,346 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.

 |Total Estimated Costs|